Flex (singer)

-Félix Danilo Gómez Bosquez (born August 29, 1980), known by his stage name Flex (formerly Nigga), is a Panamanian reggaeton singer.
+Félix Danilo Gómez Bosquez (born 29 August 1980),known by his stage name Flex (formerly Nigga), is a Panamanian reggaeton singer.
 He originally adopted the name Nigga after being told by another Panamanian artist that he "sings like a black guy from Jamaica."
-Before releasing his debut album in the United States in 2010, Flex removed references to his nickname in songs, and his albums were reissued with the new name, "Flex".
+Before releasing his debut album in the United States in 2010, Flex removed references to his nickname in songs, and his albums were reissued with the new name, "Flex" and he permanently adopted the moniker in 2016.

 Musical career

 Early years

 He began his musical career in 1997 with a song entitled "Como puedo cantar" in a duet with Toby King, which belonged to Pucho Bustamente's Da Crew album.
 But it was not until the year 2000 when he became known, appearing together with other artists on the album: Las Propias 2000 of the radio station Fabulosa Stereo and the producer Celia Torres.
 Being at that time where he recorded the song "Déjala" with Duende which managed to be placed in the rankings of countries such as: United States, Guatemala, Nicaragua, Venezuela and Peru.
 Then, without having finished the recording of that album, the producer asked him to record a song on the occasion of Mothers Day in Panama called "La balada de Nigga", although after the recording it was learned that his mother had died due to an expired medication in dialysis treatment.
 On that album a ballad version was recorded and then a reggae version on the album Deat Match where he would also record "Si tu me maras".
 Later he recorded the song with the singer Catherine "El Mono Oscuro".
 Later he released an album with the title of Triple N that managed to break sales records in Mexico City.
 From this album comes the single "Si no te Tengo" also known as "En este mundo" that was playing on Ecuadorian radio for approximately 8 months.

 In 2003 he performed more than 40 concerts in Mexico and shared the stage with Tranzas, Ecualizate, Los Subversivos, among others.
 In that same year he was in a musical group called Rocky Yes that was made up of Panamanian singers: El Friend, Duende and El Aspirante, with which he managed to record 25 songs including "Amigo", "Tienes que olvidarla", "Déjala" and "Vivir sin ti."